DoctorMikeReddy/Replic8R/README.md

 icon for the latter.
 Stealing music from one cart to another http://www.robbyduguay.com/2015/11/sharing-music-between-pico-8-carts/ Using Sublime Editor with Pico-8 and Lua extensions to just copy and paste :-)

+Wouldn't it be nice if I could get the theme in Pico-8 form; something like this: https://www.youtube.com/watch?v=R3TMFRkEyTE or https://www.youtube.com/watch?v=DTEUGkTbXys
+Ahah!
+What about THIS? https://www.youtube.com/watch?v=ghtc3bUuANA Yes!!!